 Pros

-- Support is available for various architectures and platforms, such as x86, ARM, Cloud, Mobile Android.
+• Support is available for various architectures and platforms, such as x86, ARM, Cloud, Mobile Android, as well as multi-language support.

 Cons

-- Kali Linux is not beginner-friendly despite notable enhancements in the recent versions.
+• Kali Linux is not beginner friendly despite notable enhancements in recent versions.

 Pros

-- It is significantly lighter than Kali and requires less memory, free space, and RAM (also GPU is not required).
+• It is lighter than Kali and requires less memory, free space, and RAM (also GPU is not required).

 Cons

-- Parrot OS adds its own commands for generic operations like upgrading packages so that requires a learning curve.
+• Parrot OS adds its own commands for generic operations like upgrading packages and that entails a learning curve for some.

 Arch-Based Security Distros